 I highly recommend roasting the beets yourself for the incredible color and taste!
-If you are using pre-cooked beets that you purchased, skip to step 4.
+If you are using purchased pre-cooked beets, skip to step 4.
 You will need approximately six to eight ounces of roasted beets.

-2. Give the beets a good wash and scrub and reserve the beet greens for another use.
+Step 2: Give the beets a good wash and scrub, and reserve the beet greens for another use.
 Dry the beets, cover them tightly with foil, and place them in the oven for 40 to 60 minutes, depending on the size of your beets.

 Note: If your beets are small, roast them for 40 minutes.
 If your beets are larger than the ones pictured, bake them for 60 minutes.